 Once you have completed your application, you will receive a welcome email from us confirming that we have received your application and letting you know the next steps.
 If for some reason you do not receive this email and have applied with us, please send an email to firstname.lastname@example.org and we will get back to you.

 Apply NOW!
 All participants must have valid travel documents (passport, Green Card, visa, etc.) in order to participate on a Birthright Israel: IsraelontheHouse program.
-Passports must be valid for a minimum of 6 months from the last day of your trip.
-We need to have a copy of your VALID passport at least 45 days before your scheduled departure date or you may be removed from the trip and forfeit your deposit.
+Passports must be valid for a minimum of 6 months from the last day of your return date.
+We need to have a copy of your VALID passport at least 50 days before your scheduled departure date or you may be removed from the trip and forfeit your deposit.
 More info regarding Passport & Travel Docs

 Participants are responsible for getting to the gateway departure city on their own.
 Birthright Israel and IsraelontheHouse do not pay for any expenses related to this.